-The main rules relating to access to support provided from the Budget are contained in the Government Decree on Procedures Relating to the State Budget Act and State Aid.
+The main rules relating to access to support provided from the Budget are contained in the Government Decree on Procedures Relating to the State Budget Act and State Subsidies.

-In the interests of transparency of aid paid from the public purse, the method by which aid is made public is regulated by separate legislation.
+In the interests of transparency of subsidies paid from public funds, the method by which subsidy is made public is regulated by separate legislation.

 The Consumer Protection Act defines the basic rights that consumers have, including the protection of consumers' health, safety and financial interests, the provision of information and training to consumers, endorsing consumers' compensation claims, and representation of consumers.

 Consumers' compensation claims are endorsed by means of the consumer protection institution and through the serving of justice.
 The National Consumer Protection Authority, which operates under the leadership of the Ministry of Social Affairs and Labour, is responsible for implementing consumer protection legislation.